darkcorpd/ml-zoomcamp/twitter-bots-classification/README.md

 bentoml serve train.py:svc --production
 ```

-The Swagger interfase can be found by the address of [local host](http://localhost:3000)
+The Swagger interface can be found by the address of [local host](http://localhost:3000)

 ## Deployment locally using Jupyter Notebook

 The file [predict.ipynb](https://github.com/darkcorpd/ml-zoomcamp/blob/main/twitter-bots-classification/predict.ipynb) can be used to load the BentoML model and predict if a Twitter user is bot or not.

-A dictionary scheme must be used:
+A pydantic dictionary scheme must be used:

 ```
 statuses_count: float